likicv/usysml-test-cases/README.md

 | v0.03 (spiral 3) | +`redefines`, +`subsets`, +`specializes` | None yet |

-While the objective of this project is to generate test cases that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a *specific implementation* of the SysML v2 specification.
 The idea behind uSysML is that SysML v2 specification is perfectly decomposable in the sense that it is possible to create a valid SysML v2 models with just a subset of features defined by the SysML v2 specification.
+While the objective of this project is to generate test cases and associated discussion that will be useful in any SysML v2 implementation, it is sometimes useful to think of uSysML as a *specific implementation* of the SysML v2 specification.
 For example, the scope corresponding to uSysML v0.01 (spiral 1) includes the keywords `package`, `part`, `part def` keywords; and with just those three keywords it is possible to create quite complex, fully SysML v2 compliant models.
-From this perspective, it is sometimes convenient to think of uSysML as an implementation of a small subset of SysML v2 specification.
-An implementation corresponding to spiral 1 (uSysML v0.01) would be able to process any SysML v2 model; in other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation;
+An implementation corresponding to spiral 1 (uSysML v0.01) would be able to process any SysML v2 model; in other words, a uSysML model would be a valid SysML v2 model, paresable by any complete SysML v2 implementation; however the reverse is not true because the full SysML v2 specification includes many features beyond what is implemented in any uSysML verstion.
-however the reverse is not true because the full SysML v2 specification includes many features beyond what is implemented in any uSysML verstion.
-And the scope of uSysML for each version (or spiral), as shown in the table above, is fixed for the purpose of test cases, and exploring practical issues relevant to the implementation of the SysML v2 textual notation.
+The scope of uSysML for each version (or spiral), as shown in the table above, is fixed for the purpose of test cases, and exploring practical issues relevant to the implementation of the SysML v2 textual notation.

 The following references have been used for this work: